Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 ### Autostitching

-Autostitching saves the tedious work of unwrapping UV faces by manually position each one individually and welding the UV vertices together.
+Usually, to unwrap UV faces, you need to manually position each one individually and weld the UV vertices together. **Autostitching** performs this automatically.

-You can autostitch any two adjacent faces together by following this procedure:
+You can autostitch any two adjacent faces together.
+To do this, follow this procedure:

 1. Select a face in the Scene view.